-The helper operation can be evaluated in the Console view by selecting book b2 and typing isAvailable() for execution.
+The helper operation can be evaluated in the Console view, after closing and reopening, by selecting book b2 and typing isAvailable() for execution.

 We will now add further helpers and constraints to enforce an at most two loans per member policy and to require loans to be unique.